Whyzanet/WhyzaGC/README.md

 Feather Huzzah ESP8266

-I have connected the MightOhm geiger serial TX pin to GPIO pin 13 ( softSerial RX ) on the Huzzah ESP8266 as Dan also did.
+I have connected the MightOhm geiger serial TX pin to GPIO 13 ( softSerial RX ) on the Huzzah ESP8266 as Dan also did.
 This is pin 6 on the top from left to right.

 In addition, I wanted USB serial connectivity when the display was mounted in the MightyOhm for updates, so I have connected an Arduino usb/serial board to the Huzzah's RX and TX, along with RTS to pin En ( 2nd on top from left to right), and DTR to GPIO pin 0 ( pin 8 on top from left to right ).
 You will need a usb/serial board that exposes the DTR pin for you to use to enable automated code uploading.
 Through this additional usb/serial board I am able to upload code to the ESP8266 without performing a manual reset.
 The plan is to mount it sideways using hot glue at the end of the Feather ESP8266 for rear access on the MightyOhm.